 For reported conversions, there will no longer be an option to breakdowns the data by user demographics (since data is aggregated).
 However, the breakdowns will be available to other metrics such as link clicks and impressions.

 These updates will also greatly affect the Audience Network placements since they depend on app advertising.
-More details on this can be found here.
+Read all the details.

 How can Facebook advertisers prepare?